 The practices implemented for enhanced water management were dryland cropping, soil conservation and management, and creating tanks for water storage.

-Different agroecological practices such as improved crop rotations, companion planting and intercropping served to improve soil management, and integrated pest management dealt with the pests that target horticultural crops.
+Different agroecological practices such as improved crop rotations, companion planting, intercropping, cover crops and composting served to improve soil management, and integrated pest management dealt with the pests that target horticultural crops (Figure 1, Figure 2).

-Finally, farm-level diversification was achieved through livestock integration and crop diversification with horticultural crops.
+Finally, farm-level diversification was achieved through livestock integration and diversification with horticultural crops.